TechnicalUserX/batch_wifi_brute_forcer/README.md

 It means you will lose the password you entered while connecting to that SSID before.
 Save it before using the attack.

+## Limitations
+- This program is created for Windows 10.
+Since some commands may differ in terms of output between Windows versions, it is not expected to work on previous versions.

+- Speed is significantly slow due to its nature.

+- Cannot attack hidden networks.

+## Result file
+If an attack was successful, the result is automatically written to `result.txt`.